openmrv/MRV/Formatted/Modules_2/ccdc.md

 *   The predictor data as attributes for each point and for the year that corresponds to the land cover label.
 *   Unique sample IDs as attributes

-Training data for Cambodia was collected as part of Module 1.2.2 in this series of tutorials and can be loaded here.
+Training data for Cambodia was collected as part of tutorials here on OpenMRV under process "Training data collection" and tools "QGIS" and "GEE" and can be loaded here.
 Note the code related to loading and formatting the training data can be found in the script ‘CCDC/Cambodia_2’ in the Open MRV repository.

 ```javascript
 var trainingData = ee.FeatureCollection('users/openmrv/MRV/cambodia_training')